glorialulu/TSNet/docs/transient.rst

 .. literalinclude:: ../examples/Tnet3_burst_leak.py
     :lines: 15-16

-The leakage is then included in the initial condition solver; thus, it is important to define the leakage before performing the initial condition calculation.
+The leakage needs to be included in the initial condition solver; thus, it is necessary to define the leakage before performing the initial condition calculation.
 During the transient simulation, the leaking node is modeled using the two compatibility equations, a continuity equation, and an orifice equation which quantifies the leakage discharge (:math:`Q_l`):

 .. math::
-    Q_l = k \sqrt{H_l}
+    Q_l = k \sqrt{{H_p}_l}

-where :math:`H_l` is the pressure head at the leakage node.
+where :math:`{H_p}_l` is the pressure head at the leakage node.
+It should be noted that :math:`{H_p}_l` is the pressure head not the piezometric head (:math:`H = H_p +elevation`).
+Moreover, if the pressure head is negative, the leakage discharge will be set to zero, assuming a backflow preventer is installed on the leakage node.

 Burst
 -----
 The simulation of burst and leakage is very similar.
 They shared the same set of governing equations.
-The only difference is that the burst event is simulated only during the transient calculation and not included in the initial condition calculation.
-In tsnet, the burst is assumed to be developed linearly, indicating that the burst area increases linearly from zero to the a specific size during a certain time period.
+The only difference is that the burst opening is simulated only during the transient calculation and not included in the initial condition calculation.
+In TSNet, the burst is assumed to be developed linearly, indicating that the burst area increases linearly from zero to the a specific size during a certain time period.
 Thus, a burst event can be added by defined the start and end time of the